 Arrival at Dazaifu Station

 Welcome to Dazaifu Station.
-This station may be small but you will find everything you need here including a tourist information office, coin lockers, buses with connections to Fukuoka and Fukuoka Airport, taxis, and bicycles rentals.
+This station may be small but you will find everything you need here including a tourist information office, coin lockers, buses with connections to Fukuoka and Fukuoka Airport, taxis, and bicycle rentals.

 Those who need help planning their day trip to Dazaifu will find a Tourist Information Office just outside the gates of the station.
 The office is open daily from 9:00AM to 4:30PM.